dscape/dscape.github.com/_posts/2011-11-15-couchdb-in-the-browser-vs-indexed-database-api.markdown

 I would love to hear why this is such a terrible idea.
 Base the standard on something that works today and modify it accordingly to what the browser needs?

 *PS* I have no interest in contributing to confusion or instigate anyone.
-My solo intention is to have this shit running before I have grey hair and look like Jack Nicholson.
+My sole intention is to have this shit running before I have grey hair and look like Jack Nicholson.
 If you are looking for trolling I suggest you look somewhere else.

 [idb]: http://www.w3.org/TR/IndexedDB/